pingidentity/pingone-go-client/README.md

 The **PingOne Go Client SDK** provides functions and structures to facilitate interaction with the PingOne Management API.

 > [!IMPORTANT]
-> Content in this repository is under active development and hasn't yet been released.
+> Content in this repository is under active development and is being built out incrementally.
+If there are operations you need that aren't yet available, please raise an issue on this project.

 ## ✨ Why use the PingOne Go SDK?